End Domestic Terrorism rally: Impact

 Some local businesses changed plans or closed for the day because of the demonstrations.
 Roses on the River, a 5K run and walk affiliated with the Portland Thorns FC, was relocated to the other side of the Willamette River to avoid potential conflicts.
 The Portland Streetcar Scavenger Hunt was postponed.
 Multiple Starbucks locations in downtown Portland closed for the day.
 Kells Irish Pub cancelled its annual "Summer Smoker" amateur boxing match.
 Two performances at Keller Auditorium took place as scheduled, but the venue hired increased security.

-The Portland Bureau of Transportation closed the northbound side of Southwest Naito Parkway from 9am to 4pm on the preceding Friday and following Monday.
+The Portland Bureau of Transportation closed the northbound side of Southwest Naito Parkway from 9 a.m. to 4 p.m. on the preceding Friday and following Monday.
 Prior to the event, TriMet said services would be altered as needed if law enforcement determined riders were at risk, and confirmed delays were expected.
 On the day of the rally, Southwest 2nd Avenue from Southwest Madison to Main streets was closed, as were the Hawthorne Bridge and SmartPark garage at 1st Avenue and Jefferson Street.